 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

-John and Phyllis Sonsalla are members of the Darlington area.
+John and Phyllis Sonsalla are residents of the Darlington area.
 A couple of years ago, they started to restore a portion of their property to prairie.
-It was previously in pasture.
+It was previously a pasture.
 Their property is located on the outskirts of Darlington.
+The Sonsalla's continue to work to restore this area.

 V. OTHER: Demonstrate in a narrative.